w3c/cogai/README.md

 In the long run, the mission of the Cognitive AI Community Group is to enable cognitive agents that:

-* Are knowledgeable, general purpose, collaborative, empathic and trustworthy
+* Are knowledgeable, general purpose, collaborative, empathic, sociable and trustworthy
 * Can apply metacognition and past experience to reason about new situations
 * Support continuous learning based upon curiosity about the unexpected
 * Have a level of self awareness in respect to current state, goals and actions